davidred/STLParser2/README.md

 endfacet
 ```

-The STL file is parsed and each facet normal increments the number of faces by one.
-Vertices are kept track of in a key-lookup.
+The STL file is parsed and each time a facet normal line is encountered, the number of faces is incremented by one.
+Vertices are kept track of in a key-lookup hash.
 Any unique vertex encountered increments the number of vertices by one.
 Once the end of the file is reached, the number of vertices and faces is returned.